NickCellino/nbb-comments/README.md

 # nbb-comments

-This is a solution for adding comments functionality to any HTML page.

-You can easily [deploy it](#deploy-your-own-instance) to your own AWS account.
-Or you can [play around with it running locally](#running-server-locally).
-Or you can see it in action [here](https://nickcellino.com/blog/2022-08-07-clojure-bandits.html) (scroll to the bottom)!
+A service for adding basic comment functionality to any blog post/webpage (built with [nbb](https://github.com/babashka/nbb), AWS Lambda, and DynamoDB).
+Visitors to your site can leave a comment and view others' comments.

+You can:
+- [Deploy it](#deploy-your-own-instance) to your own AWS account
+- [Run it locally](#running-server-locally) to poke around and see how it works
+- [See it in action](https://nickcellino.com/blog/2022-08-07-clojure-bandits.html) (scroll to the bottom of the linked page)

+## Why

+I wanted to allow people visiting [my personal blog](https://nickcellino.com) to be able to leave comments without creating any sort of account/login.
+I used Google reCAPTCHA v3 to prevent bot abuse.

-## Introduction
+## Overview

-The backend is an AWS Lambda function that uses DynamoDB for storage.
+`nbb-comments` uses an AWS Lambda function (backed by DynamoDB) to serve HTTP requests to:
+- add a new comment for a certain blog post
+- list existing comments for a certain blog post
+- retrieve the HTML to render the comments form

-Once you deploy your backend, adding it to a blog page is as simple as:
+Once you deploy your backend, adding it to any webpage is as simple as:
 ```html
 <!-- add this to <head> -->
 <script src="https://unpkg.com/htmx.org@1.8.0" async></script>